sp4ke/PySyft/README.md

 ## Setup

-- If you don't already have Docker, Install Docker from [here](https://www.docker.com/community-edition).
+- If you don't already have Docker, install it from [here](https://www.docker.com/community-edition).

 - For macOS users with [Homebrew](https://brew.sh/) installed, use `brew cask install docker`.